Bengal minister arrested over school jobs scam | Politics

 ''Chatterjee was not cooperating with our officers who were questioning him since Friday morning.
 He will be produced before a court during the day,'' the ED official told PTI.

-Opposition BJP went hammer and tongs over the development and demanded a reply from Chief Minister Mamata Banerjee.
+Opposition BJP went hammer and tongs over the development and demanded a reply from the chief minister.

 ''The CM must issue a statement over the arrest of a cabinet minister.
 The arrest proves that the TMC is knee-deep in corruption,'' BJP national vice president Dilip Ghosh said.
 BJP state president Sukanta Majumdar said Chatterjee's arrest reflects the ''Bengal model of development'' practised by TMC leaders.